 During the second week, English Literature Professor and Department Chair Betsy Bolton; Sustainability Program Manager Melissa Tier ’14; Saadiq Garba ’19, a biology major from Washington, D.C.; and Shrestha will sit in on discussions surrounding progress in implementing the Paris Agreement.

-Funded by the President’s Office and the Lang Center for Civic & Social Responsibility, this trip marks the fifth consecutive year that Swarthmore is sending a delegation to these international climate negotiations.
+Funded by the President's Climate Commitment Fund and the Lang Center for Civic & Social Responsibility, this trip marks the fifth consecutive year that Swarthmore is sending a delegation to these international climate negotiations.
 The College started sending a delegation in 2013 after a student-run committee completed an application for nongovernmental organization (NGO) observer status.
 Environmental Studies Professor Giovanna Di Chiro, who helped lead the committee, submitted the application on their behalf, after which it was approved by the United Nations.

 Bolton and Tier have witnessed Swarthmore’s commitment to COP evolve since the beginning.
 Yet, for both of them, COP24 is particularly special, as it is their first opportunity to actually attend the negotiations.